DanielGlowacki/i3-workspace/README.md

-# Instalation script for i3 evironment
+# Installation script for i3 evironment

 # About
 This script installs i3 with additional packages for Debian GNU/Linux and provides custom configuration.